 top of page

-But my meat-and-potatoes is crime reporting.
+My meat-and-potatoes is crime reporting.
 My first books examined three unsolved murders, including a stranger-than-fiction wrongful conviction case, the New York Times bestseller, Wicked Takes the Witness Stand.

 bottom of page